Haddon Sundblom

-Haddon Hubbard "Sunny" Sundblom (June 22, 1899 - March 10, 1976) was an American artist of Swedish and Finnish descent and best known for the images of Santa Claus he created for The Coca-Cola Company.
+Haddon Hubbard "Sunny" Sundblom (June 22, 1899 - March 10, 1976) was an American artist best known for the images of Santa Claus he created for The Coca-Cola Company.
 Sundblom's friend Lou Prentice was the original model for the illustrator's Santa.

 Background

 Sundblom was born in Muskegon, Michigan, to a Swedish-speaking family.
 His father, Karl Wilhelm Sundblom, was of the Swedish-speaking population of Finland and came from the farm Norrgårds in the village of Sonnboda in Föglö, Åland Islands, then part of the Russian Grand Duchy of Finland now Finland, while his mother Karin Andersson was from Sweden.
 Sundblom studied at the American Academy of Art.

 Career

 Sundblom is best remembered for his advertising work, specifically the Santa Claus advertisement.
 It was he who depicted Santa Claus in a red suit when he painted for The Coca-Cola Company, starting in 1931.
 Sundblom's Claus firmly established the larger-than-life, grandfatherly Claus as a key figure in American Christmas imagery.
 So popular were Sundblom's images of Claus (Sundblom's images are used by Coca-Cola to this day) that Sundblom is often wrongly credited as having created the modern image of Santa Claus.

 According to the Coca-Cola company: "For inspiration, Sundblom turned to Clement Clarke Moore's 1823 poem "A Visit From St. Nicholas" (commonly called "'Twas the Night Before Christmas").
 Moore's description of St. Nick led to an image of Santa that was warm, friendly, pleasantly plump and human.
 For the next 33 years, Sundblom painted portraits of Santa that helped to create the modern image of Santa – an interpretation that today lives on in the minds of people of all ages, all over the world".
 Sundblom's family most likely also got Christmas greetings sent from Sweden and Finland, Åland.
 The cards in Sweden and Swedish-speaking Finland had motifs painted by Jenny Nyström of a friendly and charming jultomte (Santa) dressed in red and white.